rtrwalker/geotecha/README.rst

 method.
 Material properties are constant with time but piecewsie-linear with depth.
 Loads and boundary conditions are piecewise linear with time (plus a sinusoidal component).
-A number of other analytical solutions to soil consolidatoin problems are avialable in the `consolidation` sub-package.
+A number of other analytical solutions to soil consolidation problems are available in the `consolidation` sub-package.